 The schools under the ICT@Schools programme should be grouped into districts, analogous perhaps to the revenue districts.
-The programme will be implemented in all the schools of the district by a single agency or BOO/BOOT operator.
-While
+The programme will be implemented in all the schools of the district by a single BOO/BOOT operator.
+While the same operator may be selected for more than one district, each district may be treated as a separate project, for implementation.
+The size of the district (number of schools) and the number of such districts in the state may be decided on existing educational structures or to facilitate administration.

-As the geographies, situational factors, and educational challenges of each district is likely to be distinct, treating them as separate projects will facilitate individualised planning.
+As the geographies, situational factors, and educational challenges of each district is likely to be distinct, treating them as separate projects will facilitate inidividualised planning.
 Treating them as separate projects also will facilitate closer monitoring and evaluation.